-There’s a lot of apprehension when it comes to an uncircumcised man.
+There are a lot of apprehensions when it comes to sex with an uncircumcised man.

 If peeping down his shorts can scare you, the mere thought of having sex with an uncircumcised man can make your insides dry up.

-And as a regular American woman, I had never witnessed a real life Greek god penis with his turtleneck covering his little head.
+And as a regular American woman, I had never witnessed a real-life Greek god’s penis with his turtleneck covering his little head.

-Well, until I fell in love with an Indian guy who worked in my office.
+Well, until I started dating an Indian guy who worked in my office.

 It was office romance after a few sights, and a few casual dates later, I found myself falling for him.

 But somewhere in my mind, I wasn’t ready for a relationship with him just yet.

 It wasn’t his ethnicity, and definitely had nothing to do with his spicy Indian curries.
 Deep inside, I just knew there was a big chance that he was uncut down there.
 And I wasn’t ready to slip my hand into tight shorts full of skin!

 [Read: Penis facts – 18 shocking and weird dick facts you have no idea about!]